BrianDavisMath/biological_sequence_embedding/README.md

   python extract_reference_fastas.py
   python sparse_distances.py reference_FASTAS.csv protein
   ```
-The result will be a .joblib file containing the sparse distance matrix whose entries correspond to the 200 "closest" ligands for each ligand.
+The result will be a .joblib file containing the sparse distance matrix whose entries correspond to the 200 "closest" proteins for each protein.
 If you want the "symmetric" version, use "protein_sym" as the last argument
 #### Ligand workflow
 After downloading the ligands file we run the following sequence of commands to build our reference ligand dataset: